52 Incredible Facts about Wales (+ why you should visit)

 In 1997, the Welsh voted for the creation of the National Assembly for Wales.
 For the first time in 40 years, Wales was legally recognised as a distinct constitutional entity within the UK.
 Then in 2006, following the passing of the Government of Wales Act, the Senedd was created – the home of the National Assembly.

-14 Welsh culture facts
+14 Welsh Culture Facts

 #26: Welsh culture has been shaped and influenced by England for centuries, so there are common shared aspects between them.
 That said, there are plenty of unique elements of Welsh identity, traditions and culture that are being preserved in recent years, and promoted globally in efforts to display the country’s differences from other cultures in the United Kingdom.